Care, Guidance and Support

 Individual Learning Needs

-The school has a small but highly effective Individual Learning Needs (ILN) department, which includes our Special Educational Needs section and which is overseen by the school’s SENDCo, (Special Educational Disability Needs Co-ordinator) Mrs R Issott, with the support of the lead teaching assistant, Mrs S Coveney.
+The school has a highly effective Individual Learning Needs (ILN) department, which includes our Special Educational Needs section and which is overseen by the school’s SENDCo, (Special Educational Disability Needs Co-ordinator) Mrs R Issott, with the support of the lead teaching assistant, Mrs S Coveney.
 If you have specific enquiries regarding our provision, please contact Mrs Coveney directly.

 Additional Sources of Support: The Student Hub

-The Student Support team (in the Student Hub) ensures that there is additional support for students with concerns or problems.
+The Pastoral Support team (in the Student Hub) ensures that there is additional support for students with concerns or problems.
 Students who are feeling unwell or require First Aid are supported by the same colleagues.
-The team work closely with Social Services and other agencies to access the appropriate support to both students and parents.
+The team work closely with Social Services and other agencies to access the appropriate support for both students and parents.
 The Pastoral Support Team is led by Mrs S Spears, who has direct responsibility for Year 7.
 She can be contacted via email: email@example.com.

-As a school we buy in the services of an accredited Careers Advisor.
+As a school we buy in the services of an accredited careers advisor.
 This ensures that our students have access to impartial and independent careers advice and guidance from a professional and up to date source.
-The Careers Advisor also undertakes tracking and monitoring of students who have left Bournemouth School, either post 16 or post 18, and can help to ensure that they are being properly supported through their next phase in their career.
+Our Careers Advisor also undertakes tracking and monitoring of students who have left Bournemouth School, either post 16 or post 18, and can help to ensure that they are being properly supported through their next phase in their career.
 Appointments to see a Careers Advisor can be booked through our Work Related Learning Coordinator, Mrs Barnard-Dyson.